All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GHK-Cu help with chronic fatigue syndrome?

 Chronic fatigue syndrome (CFS/ME) is a complex condition with multiple contributing factors.
-GHK-Cu may address some aspects, particularly inflammation and oxidative stress, but it should be considered as one component of a comprehensive treatment plan under specialist supervision.
+GHK-Cu may address some aspects, particularly inflammation and oxidative stress, but it should be considered as one component of a thorough treatment plan under specialist supervision.

 Will GHK-Cu give me jitters or interfere with sleep?